 Next Steps to Take

-Military veterans in the Warrior Transition Unit program should file a request for disability reconsideration within 60 days of receiving their denial letters (if they are denied) and should compile all missing or updated documentation regarding their status.
+Military veterans in the Warrior Transition Unit (WTU) program should file a request for disability reconsideration within 60 days of receiving their denial letters (if they are denied) and should compile all missing or updated documentation regarding their status.

 Appeal of a denial can be made at a Social Security Disability hearing.
 In most cases, however, wounded warriors who are considered capable of performing any type of light, unskilled work or deskwork will not qualify for Social Security Disability.